mgeeky/Penetration-Testing-Tools/red-teaming/malleable_redirector/README.md

 `malleable_redirector` was created to resolve the problem of effective IR/AV/EDRs/Sandboxes evasion on the C2 redirector's backyard.
 It comes in a form of a plugin for other project of mine called [proxy2](https://github.com/mgeeky/proxy2), that is a lightweight forward & reverse HTTP/HTTPS proxy.

+** Features:**

+- Malleable C2 Profile parser able to validate inbound HTTP/S requests strictly according to malleable's contract and drop in case of violation (Malleable Profiles 4.0+ with variants covered)
+- Integrated curated massive blacklist of IPv4 pools and ranges known to be associated with IT Security vendors
+- Ability to query connecting peer's IPv4 address against IP Geolocation/whois information and confront that with predefined regular expressions to rule out peers connecting outside of trusted organizations/countries/cities etc.
+- Built-in Replay attacks mitigation enforced by logging accepted requests' MD5 hashsums into locally stored SQLite database and preventing requests previously accepted.
+- Functionality to ProxyPass requests matching specific URL onto other Hosts
+- Support for multiple Teamservers
+- Support for many reverse-proxying Hosts/redirection sites giving in a randomized order - which lets load-balance traffic or build more versatile infrastructures

 The proxy2 in companion with this plugin can act as a CobaltStrike Teamserver C2 redirector, given Malleable C2 profile used during the campaign and teamserver's hostname:port.
 The plugin will parse supplied malleable profile in order to understand which inbound requests may possibly come from the compatible Beacon or are not compliant with the profile and therefore should be misdirected.
 Sections such as http-stager, http-get, http-post and their corresponding uris, headers, prepend/append patterns, User-Agent are all used to distinguish between legitimate beacon's request and some Internet noise or IR/AV/EDRs out of bound inquiries.

 The plugin was also equipped with marvelous known bad IP ranges coming from: